-I was talking to one of my customers and he was explaining to me that he had downloaded a guitar tuning app on his phone and had been checking the piano to see if it was out of tune.
+I was talking to one of my customers and he was explaining to me that he had downloaded a guitar tuning app (that also has premium voice lessons for Cy Fair Music & Arts) on his phone and had been checking the piano to see if it was out of tune.
 He had delayed getting it tuned because the guitar tuning app didn’t indicate it was very far off.
 I checked the piano and it was severely out of tune, but in such a way that the free tuning app wouldn’t really tell the user what he needed to know.
 The end effect of this was the brand new Kawai grand piano wasn’t tuned for more than a full year after it was purchased and moved into the home.
 It was probably very out of tune most of that year and hindering rather than helping the young student practicing on it to develop a good ear and sense of pitch!

 Here is the piano that the guitar tuner found no fault in:

 In piano tuning, there are three important factors that all need to come into place: the temperament, the unisons, and the basic pitch level.
 All three need to be correct for the piano to actually be “in tune.”

 If a piano hasn’t been tuned in many years, or is brand new and hasn’t been tuned for a year or two, it will usually be very “flat.”
 The strings won’t be tight enough to vibrate at high enough speeds to play the correct notes when played.
 I’ve come across pianos so flat the that when I play the A key, what actually sounds is G#, or even a G natural in some cases!
 This is the “basic pitch level.”
 A piano can sound pretty good, and even be “in tune” with itself, but out of tune with the rest of the world.
 Drastic changes in humidity and temperature can also make the basic pitch of the piano go up or down without ruining the temperament and unisons.